Time Management Guide and Resource

-There are many books and online resources to help you in manage time.
+There are many books and online resources to help you manage time.
 No one resource will have all the answers for your time management challenges, so take your time to find the resources and the methods that work best for you.

 Time Management Books